 Can Kids Use Knee Walkers At School?

-Yes kids can use knee walkers at school and the best advice is to get in touch with the teachers and school nurse to let them know about your child's situation.
+Yes kids can use knee walkers at school.
+It's advisable to get in touch with the teachers and school nurse to let them know about your child's situation.
 Many times students need extra time to get to and from class so this can easily be managed by having an open dialogue of communication between you and the teachers.
-Knee Walkers are actually really good for school use and are more manageable than crutches.
-Students have the added benefit of using their hands more freely and moving around from class to class becomes much easier than having to use crutches to traverse the school.

-It Should be noted that knee walkers cannot go up stairs so if the school has multiple floors it will be necessary to use an elevator.
+It should be noted that knee walkers cannot go up stairs so if the school has multiple floors it will be necessary to use an elevator.
 Again using the elevator is simple with knee scooter and much more easy to access.
-Some classes are located far from an elevator and using crutches to get to the elevator can be tiring.
-By utilizing a knee scooter this issue is not as worrying for the student.

 Parents should know that knee walkers are not as optimized for their kids playing with other kids on the playground, in the courtyard or taking part in gym time activities.
 They are trying to recover so the safer experiences they have the better.